Bilingual Teaching Artist

 - May 6

 Mandatory Background Check:

-- Facilitate each in-class session.
+- Facilitate each virtual or in-class session.

 - Be able to work with and support the writing of students from diverse cultural, linguistic, and developmental backgrounds, including low-income students, non-native English speakers, students of color, LGBTQ students, and students with IEPs.

 - Prior school-based or education program experience with students in grades 3-12.